-JOANNA GOODMAN is the author of five novels, including #1 Canadian bestseller The Home for Unwanted Girls, which was on national bestseller lists for six months, as well as The Finishing School.
-Her stories have appeared in The Fiddlehead, The Ottawa Citizen, B & A Fiction, Event, The New Quarterly, and White Wall Review, as well as excerpted in Elisabeth Harvor’s fiction anthology A Room at the Heart of Things.
+JOANNA GOODMAN is the author of five novels, including #1 Canadian bestseller The Home for Unwanted Girls, which was on national bestseller lists for six months, as well as The Finishing School, also a national bestseller.
+Her stories have appeared in The Fiddlehead, B & A Fiction, Event, The New Quarterly, and White Wall Review, as well as excerpted in Elisabeth Harvor’s fiction anthology A Room at the Heart of Things.

-Originally from Montreal, Joanna now lives in Toronto with her husband and two kids, and is the owner of the Canadian linen company Au Lit Fine Linens.
+Originally from Montreal, Joanna now lives in Toronto with her husband and two kids, and is at work on her sixth novel, the follow up to The Home for Unwanted Girls.

 131 Bloor St. W. #711